nafrifahadae/weather-app/README.md

 # weather-app
-My first project using HTML, CSS and JavaScript combined with an API
+My first ever project using HTML, CSS and JavaScript combined with an API